• Accident Guide in Tennessee

 • Make sure all vehicles involved are turned off.

-• Call the nearest law enforcement agency or 911.
+• Call the nearest law enforcement agency.

 • Exchange information with the other driver―names, addresses, telephone numbers, driver's license numbers, vehicle registrations, and car insurance information―and then wait for help to arrive.